codesections-personal/codesections/content/blog/gutenberg-vs-hugo/index.md

 whisker.

-But there's a complicating factor: Gutenberg's syntax highlighting is not slower because it's poorly coded, it's slower because it's **better**, but more about that when we get to the feature comparison.
+But there's a complicating factor: Gutenberg's syntax highlighting is not slower because it's poorly coded, it's slower because it's **better**.
+But more about that when we get to the feature comparison.

 For now, I'll score this as a tie, and leave you with a full chart of my